Mitchell Joachim: Early life and education

+Awards and recognition

 Mitchell has been awarded a Fulbright Scholarship, LafargeHolcim Foundation Award, ARCHITECT R+D Award, Senior Fellowship at TED 2011, Moshe Safdie and Assoc.
 Fellowship, and Martin Society for Sustainability Fellowship at MIT.
 He won the Zumtobel Group Award, History Channel and Infiniti Design Excellence Award for the City of the Future, and Time Magazine Best Invention of the Year 2007, MIT Car w/ MIT Smart Cities.
 His project, Fab Tree Hab, has been exhibited at MoMA and widely published.
 He was selected by Wired magazine for "The 2008 Smart List: 15 People the Next President Should Listen To".
 Rolling Stone magazine honored Mitchell as an agent of change in "The 100 People Who Are Changing America".
 In 2009 he was interviewed on the Colbert Report Popular Science magazine has featured his work as a visionary for “The Future of the Environment” in 2010.
 Mitchell was the Winner of the Victor Papanek Social Design Award sponsored by the University of Applied Arts Vienna, the Austrian Cultural Forum New York, and the Museum of Arts and Design in 2011.
 Dwell magazine featured Mitchell as one of "The NOW 99" in 2012.
 He won the American Institute of Architects New York, Urban Design Merit Award for; Terreform ONE, Urbaneer Resilient Waterfront Infrastructure, 2013.